+Mission

-Mission Nashua Community College provides quality, academically rigorous, higher-education programs focused on the diverse needs of students and the community.
+Nashua Community College provides quality, academically rigorous, higher-education programs focused on the diverse needs of students and the community.

+Vision

 Nashua Community College (NCC) will continue to be the preferred provider of two-year, post-secondary education in the Nashua Region and evolve with the educational needs for lifelong learning.

+Educated Person

-Vision Educated Person Nashua Community College helps students improve their lives and become more responsible as informed citizens and educated persons.
+Nashua Community College helps students improve their lives and become more responsible as informed citizens and educated persons.
 The college community has defined a set of essential skills to maximize one's role as a contributing member of society.
 Among those skills are communications, information literacy, scientific reasoning, quantitative analysis, ethical responsibility, critical thinking, global connectedness, and tolerance for ambiguity.

+Core Values

-Core Values The college community endeavors to guide and inspire a mindset of success in our students.
-Our core values help students to: Commit to the successful completion of a program at NCC; Communicate effectively in writing and speaking; Collaborate with others in group projects; Create new ideas and works; Challenge themselves to ask questions and to think critically.
-The College fulfills its mission as determined by the extent to which the institution: 1.
-Engages in programs and activities that expand access to higher education for all members of the community 2.
-Provides students with a full range of student development and academic support services 3.
-Offers students the opportunity to contribute to the well-being of others through service learning and volunteerism 4.
-Prepares individuals for employment in a variety of careers in business, the health sciences, and public service 5.
-Serves as an entry-point for bachelor degree programs by providing the first two years of a four-year program 6.
-Provides economic development and continuing education activities to meet the needs of business, industry, and government 7.
+The college community endeavors to guide and inspire a mindset of success in our students.
+Our core values help students to:

+Commit to the successful completion of a program at NCC;

+Communicate effectively in writing and speaking;

+Collaborate with others in group projects;

+Create new ideas and works;

+Challenge themselves to ask questions and to think critically.

+The College fulfills its mission as determined by the extent to which the institution:

+- Engages in programs and activities that expand access to higher education for all members of the community - Provides students with a full range of student development and academic support services - Offers students the opportunity to contribute to the well-being of others through service learning and volunteerism - Prepares individuals for employment in a variety of careers in business, the health sciences, and public service - 5.
+Serves as an entry-point for bachelor degree programs by providing the first two years of a four-year program - 6.
+Provides economic development and continuing education activities to meet the needs of business, industry, and government - 7.
 Collaborates with visual and performing arts organizations in the community to elevate the human spirit.

+History

-History Since 1970, Nashua Community College has been successfully meeting the educational needs of the Greater Nashua area.
+Since 1970, Nashua Community College has been successfully meeting the educational needs of the Greater Nashua area.
 In 1976, the College expanded its facilities to include a separate automotive building.
 A \$3.6 million addition to the main building was completed in June 1986.
 This addition featured an expanded science area, general classrooms, a hydraulics/pneumatics/robotics laboratory, photography laboratory and studio, microcomputer laboratories, and an expanded cafeteria.
 In 1990, renovations were completed to accommodate a new program in Aviation Technology (Airframe and Powerplant).
 To address regional employment demands, the College implemented new programs such as Human Services, Early Childhood Education and Computer Science.

+Funds were approved in Spring 1999 to build a new library and to upgrade science laboratories.
+The Walter R. Peterson Library & Media Center opened in December 2000.
+In 2001, the Claremont Nursing Program was brought as a satellite to the Nashua Campus.
+The College received accreditation through the Commission on Institutions of Higher Education in 2002.
+Renovations to the main building and to the automotive building were undertaken in 2004 and 2005.
+In 2004, the Speech Language Pathology Assistant Program was added to address regional employment demands and in 2005, the College was chosen to be the site for the Honda PACT Program.
+That same year, a bond was approved to build a Wellness Center.